spryker/spryker-docs/docs/scos/dev/features/202009.0/reclamations/reclamations-feature-overview.md

 title: Reclamations feature overview
 description: With the reclamations in place, you can do three things- create a new connected order, return money paid for the order, or close the reclamation.
 originalLink: https://documentation.spryker.com/v6/docs/reclamations-feature-overview
+originalArticleId: c4ede237-1c83-48d1-90b9-435a42e3dcd0
 redirect_from:
   - /v6/docs/reclamations-feature-overview
   - /v6/docs/en/reclamations-feature-overview
 ---

-Once a Back Office user has received a claim regarding an order from the customer, they can go to [Overview of Orders](https://documentation.spryker.com/docs/managing-orders#claiming-orders) in the Back Office and click **Claim** to register the claim for the order (for all items or separate items of the order).
+Once a Back Office user has received a claim regarding an order from the customer, they can go to [Overview of Orders](/docs/scos/user/user-guides/202009.0/back-office-user-guide/sales/orders/managing-orders.html#claiming-orders) in the Back Office and click **Claim** to register the claim for the order (for all items or separate items of the order).

-After the reclamation has been created, it appears on the [Reclamations](https://documentation.spryker.com/docs/managing-reclamations) page under the **Sales** menu in the Back Office.
+After the reclamation has been created, it appears on the [Reclamations](/docs/scos/user/user-guides/202009.0/back-office-user-guide/sales/reclamations/managing-reclamations.html) page under the **Sales** menu in the Back Office.
 Each reclamation is linked to a specific order by order ID, however, one and the same order can have more than one reclamation.

 With the reclamations in place, you can find the problematic issues with orders that a shop owner has (e.g., the product is faulty or broken) and manage them.